Wybxc/mathyml/src/convert.typ

       }
       inner
     } else if func == types.align-point {
-      _err(ctx, "only top-level alignment points are implemented") } else if func == linebreak {
+      return _err(ctx, "only top-level alignment points are implemented") } else if func == linebreak {
-      _err(ctx, "only top-level linebreaks are implemented")
-    } else if func == math.limits {
+      return _err(ctx, "only top-level linebreaks are implemented") } else if func == math.limits {
       _warn(ctx, "limits should be handled in attach", inner) _to-mathml(inner.body, ctx)